MRtrix3/mrtrix3/docs/reference/commands/dcminfo.rst

 -  **-csa** print all Siemens CSA fields

--  **-tag group element** print field specified by the group & element tags supplied.
+-  **-tag group element**  *(multiple uses permitted)* print field specified by the group & element tags supplied.
 Tags should be supplied as Hexadecimal (i.e. as they appear in the -all listing).

 Standard options
 ^^^^^^^^^^^^^^^^